ArnavAgrawal03/sentiment-web-app/README.md

 ## Frontend - Svelte

 The advantage of using svelte is that the templates are great and ChatGPT becomes a really useful resource.
 To start a svelte project, run <code>npx degit sveltejs/template [svelte project name]</code>.
+Correctly prompting ChatGPT will give you most of the code you can see inside the svelte-sentiment-app directory.
+I won't pretend to be an expert on it - I have very limited frontend experience but for 5 minutes of work, the website doesn't look bad.

 ## Run
-1. To run the backend, simply run <code>uvicorn main:app --reload</code>.
+1. To run the backend, run <code>uvicorn main:app --reload</code>.
 2. In a separate terminal, <code>cd</code> to <code>svelte-sentiment-app</code>.
 Run <code>npm run dev</code>.
 This will start the frontend server.

 Note that we call <code>main:app</code> in the command above because we called the FastAPI instance <code>app</code> in <code>main.py</code>.
 The colon kind of works similar to an import statement (this would be analogous to <code>from main import app</code> in python).
 If you change the name of the FastAPI instance, you'll have to change the command above.